merengueLee/merengueLee.github.io/_posts/2023-2-17-How-to-understand-Miller-Theorem.md

 ---
 ### BTW:

-The measurement of input imepdance also reminds me how we measure the resistor or “equivalent resistor” in a circuit.
+The measurement of input impedance also reminds me of how we measure the resistor or “equivalent resistor” in a circuit.
 And before we talk about it, let’s first define what is a resistor.

 #### what does a resistor do

 <img src="https://raw.githubusercontent.com/merengueLee/my-gallery/master/imag/20230217223001.png" alt="screenshot 2023-02-17 at 22.29.53" style="zoom:30%;" />

-The resistor is something that impedes, slows down, the movement of charge.
+The resistor is something that impedes, and slows down, the movement of charge.
 When we think about a resistor below, it’s quite easy to conclude that the current across the resistor is: $I = (V_1 - V_2) / R$.

 Therefore in a given time, $ t$, a charge of $Q = (V_1 - V_2) t /R$  transfers from X to Y.

 > **Wait, what?
-What a common-sense!
-Do I need you tell me that?**
+What a commonsense!
+Do I need you to tell me that?**

-Yes, it is a common-sense, but if we think that carefully, and if we can arrange this in some other way, we can have a resistor-substitute that are quite different from the resistor we considered before.
-A very classic example for this is switched capacitor (shown below), and after applying this theory, we can know the **equivalent resistor** of this  circuit is:
+Yes, it is a commonsense, but if we think that carefully, and if we can arrange this in some other way, we can have a resistor-substitute that is quite different from the resistor we considered before.
+A very classic example of this is switched capacitor (shown below), and after applying this theory, we can know the **equivalent resistor** of this  circuit is:

 $$
 R_{eq} = \frac{1}{C_1 \cdot F_{CLK}}